The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 Priced at $74.99, the TCL Classic made our list thanks to its affordable price.
 If you want to keep things simple without busting your budget, the TCL Classic is a great option.
 I found that the phone is simple to use, featuring an intuitive interface and dual displays.
 I could easily navigate the keyboard with large, clearly labeled buttons.
 The TCL Classic also has shortcuts to your email, a web browser, and other useful features.

-I appreciate that this phone has internet access, as many other flip phones, including the Jitterbug Flip2, don’t.
+I appreciate that the phone has internet access, because many other flip phones, including the Jitterbug Flip2, don’t.
 This allows users to browse the internet, stay connected through social media, and use GPS navigation if they get lost.
-However, the phone’s internet speeds are pretty slow, and I am not the most patient person.
-If a slow connection would bother you, it might be best to consider a different phone.
+The phone’s internet speeds are pretty slow though.
+If a slow connection would bother you, it may be best to consider a different phone.

 Quick Tip: Visit our list of this year’s best senior cell phone plans to compare top carriers.

-This phone comes with all the basics, like talk, text, internet access, and a camera.
-While the TCL Classic isn’t exclusive to AT&T, an AT&T plan is a great option for seniors, especially those who live in Florida.
+This phone comes with all the basics, including talk, text, internet access, and a camera.
+The TCL Classic isn’t exclusive to AT&T, but an AT&T plan is a great option for seniors, especially those who live in Florida.
 That’s because AT&T offers a 55+ unlimited plan for Floridians.
-While I’m disappointed that AT&T hasn’t expanded this offering to other states, the carrier has plenty of solid phone plans and excellent nationwide coverage.
+I’m disappointed that AT&T hasn’t expanded the offering to other states, but the carrier has plenty of solid phone plans and excellent nationwide coverage.

 Pros & Cons:Pros About TCL Classic from AT&T